HelferB/FS19_LicensePlates/README.md

 Since Version 1.1.0.0: *defaultBackgroundColor* is the default color for the background of the license plates and optional.
 If not preset the background color is white.
-Possible values are white and yellow.
+Possible values are white, yellow, red and green.

 Since Version 1.1.0.0: *defaultCountryCode* is the default country code.
 If not present D (Germany) is used.